 Water Retention Or Edema Causes Heaviness And Makes Clothes Feel Tight

 Edema or water retention can cause swelling in various parts of the body as a result of excess fluid in your body tissues.
 You’ll also feel a heaviness or fullness in the legs and arms.
 The water weight can make your clothes or jewelry feel too tight and cause discomfort.
 Even your skin might begin to feel tight or warm due to the swelling.
 It may cause some pain and a decline in the range of motion in affected joints.1

 Not sure if the swelling is due to water weight?
-Just press firmly on a swollen body part – if it leaves a dent where you pressed it is likely to be due to an edema.
+Just press firmly on

 This water retention can be the result of a range of problems that include heart, liver, or vascular/circulatory problems.
 Women may see fluid retention around the time of their monthly menstrual period or when they are pregnant.
 But it can also happen when you sit or stand for great lengths of time without moving much.
 You might notice this happening to you after a long haul flight or after a long day’s work where you’ve been sitting or standing all day.2

 Use These Tips But Also Investigate Underlying Cause

 What follows are remedies that can help you reduce the water retention due to your period or from sitting/standing for lengths of time.
 Some can also alleviate the water retention due to more serious ailments but will not address the underlying health problem – for that you must consult your doctor and get the right treatment.

 1. Cut Down Sodium Intake To Shed Excess Water